 - French is spoken in 3 countries with high buying power (France, Canada and Switzerland).

-After these facts, the decision is pretty much up to your target audience as most economies and countries are monolingual or have a dominant language.
+After these facts, the decision is pretty much down to your target audience, as most economies and countries are monolingual or have a dominant language.

 So despite a content-hungry population and the huge raise in Arabic-speaking internet users, translating into Arabic only makes sense as a medium to long-term strategy.